betfair/cougar-documentation/cougar-guide.md

 Cougar Client
 -------------

-*TODO*
+Obviously at some point you're going to want to call other Cougar based service interfaces, and Cougar provides a client framework to do so.
+Supporting JSON over HTTP (RPC) and our custom binary protocol (RPC & Connected Objects), Cougar clients are generated stubs from the target's interface definition document.

 Extras
 ------

-e.g. JMX console, codegen plugin, tornjak integration, config niceties
+e.g. JMX console, codegen plugin, tornjak integration, config niceties, sync adapters